 - 1. Types of Work Schedules: Employees in this bargaining unit may be assigned to work a 5/40, 9/80, 4/10, 3/12 or 3/12.5 work schedule at the discretion of each employee's supervisor.
 The following describes the available work schedules. - a.
 The 5/40 schedule (five eight-hour days per workweek). - b.
 The 9/80 schedule (four nine-hour days per workweek and one alternating eight-hour day/regular day off).
 Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight-hour work day. - c.
 The 4/10 schedule (four ten-hour days per work week). - d.
 The 3/12 schedule (three twelve-hour days per work week and one alternating eight-hour day every other week).
 Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight-hour work day. - i.
 Employees may also be assigned to work seven (7) twelve (12) hour shifts (referred to as the 3/12-4/12 work schedule) during the 14 day FLSA work period. - ii.
-Correctional Deputies who are assigned to an assignment which provides 24/7 staffing coverage shall be employees in the classifications of Correctional Deputy I-84, Correctional Deputy II-84, Correctional Deputy II-S-84, Correctional Corporal-84, and Correctional Corporal S-84.
-These employees shall work a 3/12 - 4/12 work schedule. eighty-four (84) hours per fourteen (14) day FLSA work period, 2,184 regularly scheduled hours per year.
-These employees shall receive their straight time base rate (not overtime) for their regularly scheduled hours worked (including those leave hours that the parties have agreed count as hours worked) between 80 and 84 hours each fourteen (14)dav FLSA work period.
+Effective as soon as practicable after December 19, 2019, with at least one pay period notice from the Sheriff or his designee, Deputies who are assigned to a patrol function (a "patrol function" is a non-specialized assignment assigned to a patrol shift which provides 24/7 staffing coverage with primary duties responding to calls for service), shall be assigned to the classifications of Deputy Sheriff - 84, Deputy Sheriff A - 84, Deputy Sheriff B - 84, Sheriff Corporal - 84, Sheriff Corporal A - 84, or Sheriff Corporal B - 84.
+Employees in the classifications of Deputy Sheriff - 84, Deputy Sheriff A - 84, Deputy Sheriff B -84, Sheriff Corporal - 84, Sheriff Corporal A - 84, or Sheriff Corporal B - 84 shall work a 3/12 - 4/12 work schedule, eightyfour (84) hours per fourteen (14) day FLSA work period, 2,184 regularly scheduled hours per year.
+Employees in the classifications of Deputy Sheriff - 84 or Sheriff Corporal - 84 shall receive their straight time base rate (not overtime) for their regularly scheduled hours worked (including those leave hours that the parties have agreed count as hours worked) between 80 and 84 each fourteen (14) day FLSA work period.

-The hourly rate for eighty (80) hour and eighty-four (84) hour classifications at both the ranks of Correctional Deputy and Correctional Corporal shall be the same.
-The annual compensation for eighty-four (84) hour classifications shall be five percent (5%) higher than the eighty (80) hour classifications since the eighty-four (84) hour classifications shall be scheduled to work five percent

-(5%) more hours than the eighty (80) hour classifications.
+The hourly rate for eighty (80) hour and eighty-four (84) hour classifications at both the ranks of Deputy Sheriff and Sheriff Corporal shall be the same.
+The annual compensation for eighty-four (84) hour classifications shall be five percent (5%) higher than the eighty (80) hour classifications since the eighty-four (84) hour classifications shall be scheduled to work five percent (5%) more hours than the eighty (80) hour classifications.